When people are going without, it's time to...

 Help us change this by adding your name to our petition.

-Around 90% of low-income households receiving Universal Credit are going without at least one essential like food, a warm home or toiletries.
+Around five in six low-income households receiving Universal Credit are going without at least one essential like food, a warm home or toiletries.

 Take action now

 Your help can make a difference.
 We’re calling on UK political party leaders to make sure Universal Credit protects people from going without the essentials.
 You can join thousands of people who are taking a stand and urging party leaders to take action.